GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 8, 2018-C JMJ  More code reorganization
+This reorganization is chiefly to allow independent development of multiple drive tasks without having to change the code in the main robot class, and also to allow different drive task implementations for different robot instances.
+- Defined interface `DriveTask` and the old `DriveTask` is now `SampleDriveTask` - and now implements `DriveTask`.
+- Removed `DriveTask` from `Robot` - it lives outside robot code now.
+The main program code in `simple_robot_simulator.pde` now creates a drive task for each robot and initializes and starts each task and directly calls each task's loop method.
+  Since the robot no longer has a drive task, I also removed its `start`, `stop` and `loop` methods.
+- The list of tasks is maintained in global variable `g_driveTasks`.
+- Moved some status reporting around.
+In particular, position is now reported as part of each robot's properties.

 ## October 8, 2018-B JMJ  Some code reorganization
 Moved several robot properties and helper methods based on those properties from `MecanumDrive` to new class `RobotProperties`.
 These include mass, various friction coefficients, and methods `newForce`, etc, that depend on the absolute mass of the robot.
 These are not static constants as they vary from robot instance to instance (in principle).